Simulations for Event-Clock Automata: Introduction

 \item Finally, we show that the reachability algorithm using the $\Gg$-simulation terminates for ECA: for every sequence $Z_0, Z_1, \dots$ of event-zones that are \emph{reachable} during a zone enumeration of an ECA, there exist $i < j$ such that $Z_j$ is simulated by $Z_i$.
 This is a notable difference to the existing methods in TA, where finiteness is guaranteed for all zones, not only the reachable zones.
 In the ECA case, this is not true: we can construct an infinite sequence of event-zones which are incomparable with respect to the new $\Gg$-simulation.
 However, we show that finiteness does hold when restricting to reachable zones, and this is sufficient to prove termination of the zone enumeration algorithm.
 Our argument involves identifying some crucial invariants in reachable zones, specially, involving the prophecy clocks. \end{itemize}

 The fundamental differences in the behaviour of prophecy clocks as compared to usual clocks constitute the major challenge in developing efficient procedures for the analysis of ECAs.
 In our work, we have developed methods to incorporate prophecy clocks alongside the usual clocks.
 We prove a surprising property: in all \emph{reachable} event-zones, the constraints involving \emph{prophecy} clocks come from a finite set.
-A direct consequence of this observation is that the event zone graph of an ECA containing only prophecy clocks (known as Event-Predicting Automata (EPA)) is always finite.
-We wish to emphasize that, in this work, we are moving a step towards implementability, and at the same time towards more expressivity, since simulation approaches are amenable to extensions, e.g., with diagonal constraints.
+A direct consequence of this observation is that the event-zone graph of an ECA containing only prophecy clocks (known as Event-Predicting Automata (EPA)) is always finite.
+This observation is similar in spirit to an early work on automata with timers~\cite{Dill89}, whose symbolic analysis was shown to terminate without additional constructions.